 In fact it is a technique our laboratory perform quite frequently for a variety of medical and social reasons.

-In advance of proceeding to sperm freezing we require that you attend for a consultation so that we can explain the process and order the appropriate tests.
+In advance of proceeding to sperm freezing we require that you attend for a consultation so that we can explain the process and order the appropriate male fertility tests.
 We want to ensure that the sperm we freeze is of adequate quality, in other words that the sperm count, motility and morphology that we look at during a semen analysis, are within the normal parameters before we freeze.

 We also require that patients undergo viral screening prior to freezing to rule out any infectious diseases that could potentially be transmitted during the usage of this sperm in the future.